Are you looking for “what should I add in office cleaning contracts?” as a professional cleaner? Well you’ve come to the right place!

 - Copies of license, insurance, bond, special certifications can also be included.
 It shows your legitimacy and authority.

 - References.
-Some companies will go as far as including a list of their other customers to show that they are trustworthy and reliable.
+Some companies will go as far as including a list of their other customers to show that they’re trustworthy and reliable.
 Hey, it never hurts.

 - Termination clause.
 If anything happens with you or with your customer, there needs to be something in writing that is fair for both parties.
 No contract should continue if either party needs to end it.
 And, if you chose, you can state any cancellation fees.

 There are also service contract legalities that should not be ignored.
-Depending upon your governing municipality, find out what is absolutely necessary for you to add in professional office cleaning contracts.
+Depending upon your local business affairs office, find out what is absolutely necessary for you to add in professional office cleaning contracts.

 If ever you need to know what is legal and what is required for a legal service agreement, simply Google it for your particular service area.
 Also, a great resource to help small professional cleaning services with cleaning contracts is SCORE.

 Score.org is a great resource for small professional commercial cleaning services looking for direction, resources, workshops, tips and tools.
 They also provide mentoring for new professional service-based businesses.
-Most programs are free or at low cost.
+Most programs are free or at low cost and they offer online learning centers.
 Click the link and check them out!

 Ultimately, having an office cleaning contract protects your business in many ways.